kingeke/tudu-frontend/README.md

-> ### RenWorld Bank Frontend
+> ### Tudu Frontend

-This app is a bank for users to create transactions, send and receive money.
-You can view a demo here [Demo](https://renworld-bank.herokuapp.com/)
+This app is a todo application.
+You can view a demo here [Demo](https://tudu-app-frontend.herokuapp.com/)

 ## Features

--   Create an account.
+-   Create a todo.
--   Close/Open an account.
--   Export transactions to Excel or PDF.
--   Print transactions.
--   Transfer/Receive funds from other accounts.
+-   Edit a todo.
+-   Complete a todo.
+-   Delete a todo.

 # Getting started